Biden says 'every indication' Russia ready to invade Ukraine

 US President Joe Biden warns that Russia could still invade Ukraine within days and Russia expelled the No. 2 diplomat at the US Embassy in Moscow, as tensions flared anew in the worst East-West standoff in decades.

-NATO allies accused Russia of misleading the world by saying it was returning some troops to their bases but instead moved in thousands of new ones.
+Nato allies accused Russia of misleading the world by saying it was returning some troops to their bases but instead moved in thousands of new ones.

 The pullout pledge was among Russian gestures this week that briefly cooled temperatures.